CS-6381/FinalProject/Datastores & Distributed File Systems/Apache Cassandra/JamesVu_CraigTopham_ThomasBoudreau/Documentation/Base-DataStore.md

 **Qualitative Data**

 Fill in with information you discover about the given Data Store.
-Please include any other key characteristics of the data store which amy not be outlined.
+Please include any other key characteristics of the data store which may not be outlined.

 <table>